ahoque29/raindrops/README.md

 # Raindrops
 A simple program that outputs strings based on the numerical input.
+Has a lite WPF front end with a small explanation tab.

 # Specifications